jeremynoesen/AISpongeLite/README.md

 4. In the top right, click on "Create new secret key".
 5. Name the key (e.g., "AI Sponge Lite"), select a project, and click "Create secret key".
 6. Copy the key.
 You will need it later.
+7. In the left sidebar, click on "Billing".
+8. On the top of this page, click "Payment methods".
+9. Click "Add payment method" and enter your payment information.
+10. On the top of this page, click "Overview".
+11. Click "Add to credit balance". $5 will keep the bot running for about six months.

 ### Install Script